30 Pirie Street

-The 30 Pirie Street, formerly Telstra House, is a high-rise building that is located in the Adelaide central business district on the northern side of Pirie Street.
+30 Pirie Street, formerly Telstra House, is a high-rise building that is located in the Adelaide central business district on the northern side of Pirie Street.
 It rises 117 metres above the ground and has 23 floors.

-Construction of the building began in 1984 and was completed in 1987.
-Upon completion, Telecom House became the tallest building in Adelaide at 104 m, but Westpac House overtook the tallest building position in 1988.
+Construction of the building by Hansen Yuncken began in 1984 and was completed in 1987.
+Upon completion, Telecom House surpassed Grenfell Centre as the tallest building in Adelaide at 104 m, before being succeeded by the Westpac House in 1988.

 A major refurbishment of the building took place in 2019.

 30 Pirie Street was originally owned by Telstra but later sold to Australian Unity.
-Telstra will vacate the building in August 2023.
+Telstra vacated the building in August 2023.

-In December 2022, it was acquired by Quintessential (company), a privately owned property development company, for $73 million and rebranded as 30 Pirie Street.
+In December 2022, it was acquired by Quintessential, a privately owned property development company, for $73 million and rebranded as 30 Pirie Street.